Young Harris College - University of Georgia Beekeeping Institute

 Thursday is dedicated to training and certification examinations for enrolled Journeyman, Master, and Master Craftsman candidates, as well as the Welsh Honey Judge qualifications; these lectures are not open to the public.

 An awards dinner typically takes place on Friday night.
 There is live music and the certificates for the Welch Honey Judges and senior beekeeper certifications are awarded in an informal, enjoyable ceremony.
 It kicks off around 6:30 pm and wraps up around 9:30 pm.
-In 2015, the event is planned to take place at The Retreat at Hiawassee River club house & pavilion (MAP from YHC to the dinner).

 Besides offering classes for beekeepers at all levels of experience, the Institute sponsors the Georgia Master Beekeeper Program (GA-MBP) and partners with the Welsh (U.K.) National Bee Keepers Association to provide one of North America’s only two licensing programs for Welsh Honey Judges.